hashbang/hashbang.sh/1-Internet/3-irc.md

-The chat protocol known as IRC was originally developed in 1988 as a way to establish real time synchronous communication on the internet, which previously had only been home to asymmetric communication such as E-Mail and forums.
+The chat protocol known as IRC was originally developed in 1988 as a way to establish real time synchronous communication on the internet, which previously had only been home to the less mature 'talk' command and asymmetric communication such as E-Mail and forums.

 IRC has fallen out of favor with the advent of "walled garden" proprietary chat systems like Apple iMessage, Google Hangouts, and Facebook Messenger.
 A little